Panharithchhom23/ICT720_RTN_Project2025/README.md

 4. US3: As a safety officer, I want to monitor the machine in case of false trigger, so that I know whether the machine ready or not.

 # Features
-Core Features
 Motion Detection:
 The PIR sensor detects motion in the hazardous zone around the machine.

-Feature: Real-time monitoring of the hazardous area.

 Visual Alert System:
 An LED indicator turns on when motion is detected in the hazardous zone.

-Feature: Immediate visual feedback for workers and supervisors.

 False Trigger Prevention:

-The system differentiates between valid motion (e.g., a worker) and false triggers (e.g., small animals or environmental changes).
+The system differentiates between valid motion (e.g., a worker) and false triggers.

-Feature: Ensures reliability and reduces unnecessary alerts.

-Machine Status Indicator:

-A visual or audible indicator shows whether the machine is operational or stopped.

-Feature: Helps supervisors quickly identify machine status.

-Real-Time Monitoring:

-The system provides real-time data to safety officers for monitoring and analysis.

-Feature: Enables proactive safety management.

-Alert Logging:

-The system logs all alerts (e.g., motion detected, machine stopped) for future review.

-Feature: Helps safety officers analyze incidents and improve safety protocols.